toshke/workshop-big-blue-button-aws/Step1.md

 This will be done in 3 steps
 - Request a zone through the API
 - Create Route53 Zone in your own account
-- Update RootZone with NS servers from your own account
+- Update RootZone with NS records from your own account

-By executing the following script in bash shell you should get your zone displayed in output, in `workshop-XXXXX.programming-tools-meetup.cloud' format.
+By executing the following script in bash shell you should get your subdomain displayed in output, in `workshop-XXXXX.programming-tools-meetup.cloud` format.

 #### Request Zone name